HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/baseball_bat.md

 - As with other melee weapons, the best way to avoid them is to keep the distance between you and your opponent.
 - The [K-Bar](/weapons/melee/kbar) can out-DPS the Baseball Bat so it is an effective counter to it.
-  - [Fists](/weapons/melee/fists) actually also beat the baseball in terms of DPS and can be used as another counter.
+  - [Fists](/weapons/melee/fists) also beat the baseball in terms of DPS and can be used as another counter.
 However, this requires much skill as fists have a much smaller swing range.

 # Obtaining